-FISCAL IMPACT
+BRIEF FISCAL IMPACT

 The bills' criminal penalties could have a negative fiscal impact on the State and local government.
 Violations of the bill would be punishable as misdemeanors and felonies of different severity.
-More misdemeanor and felony arrests and convictions could increase resource demands on law enforcement, court systems, community supervision, jails, and correctional facilities.
-Misdemeanor convictions could increase county jail and local probation supervision costs, which vary by jurisdiction and are thus indeterminate.
-Based on 2023 data, the average cost to State government for felony probation supervision is approximately \$4,600 per probationer per year.
-For any increase in prison intakes the average annual cost of housing a prisoner in a State correctional facility is an estimated \$48,700.
+Based on 2024 data, the annual cost of housing a prisoner in a State correctional facility is an estimated \$49,600.
 Per diem rates range from \$100 to \$431 per day (average per diem is \$135), depending on the security level of the facility.
 Additionally, any associated fine revenue would increase funding to public libraries.